juseljuk/IBM-DBA-VA-BAW-RPA/4-RPA/README.md

 If you double-click a command it will be added to your bots Action List under the action that is highlighted.
 If you add something by accident, you can delete a command by right-clicking the action and selecting "Delete".

-On the right-hand side you will see a few bars, we are intrested on ``Variable Manager``.
+On the right-hand side you will see a few bars, we are interested in ``Variable Manager``.
 Click on it to expand it.

 <img src="./images/variables.png" width="50%">